‘Every girl runs her own best race’

 The non-competitive academic ethos at Bute House is unique and is something of which we are very proud.
-It is this, combined with our educational aims, which creates the very special atmosphere here.
+This ethos, combined with our educational aims, commitment to diversity and inclusion, as well as our pastoral care, come together to create the very special atmosphere here.

 At Bute House our aims are:

 At Bute House we have a long tradition of forward-looking, child-centred educational philosophy.
-We believe that children learn best when they feel confident and supported, liked and respected as individuals and when their areas of both talent and challenge are recognised and acknowledged by the adults around them.
+We believe that children learn best when they feel confident, supported, liked and respected as individuals, and when their areas of both talent and challenge are recognised and acknowledged by the adults around them.

-Non-Competitive Ethos - what does that mean in practice?
+Non-Competitive Academic Ethos – what does that mean in practice?

-In line with our philosophy, we never put girls into a situation where they might feel diminished by failure and so there are no marks*, grades, star charts, form order lists, setting, streaming, exams, academic prize-giving, prefects or honours boards - anything, in fact, which publicly promotes one girl above another.
+In line with our philosophy, we never put girls into a situation where they might feel diminished by failure and so there are no marks*, grades, star charts, form ranking lists, setting, streaming, exams, sticker charts, prize-giving, prefects or honours boards – anything, in fact, which publicly promotes one girl above another.

-Every child is encouraged to do her best, to set her own targets with support from her teachers, to acknowledge her own progress and be proud of herself, to recognise her personal strengths and weaknesses and not to compare herself with her classmates.
-Everyone is treated as an individual, each with areas that challenge her and each with her own talents to be celebrated, whether these are academic, musical, linguistic, artistic, dramatic or sporting.
-Children are ready to "have a go", to stretch their boundaries, to try new experiences, they are not afraid of failure and are confident in asking their teachers to give them the help they need when they are unsure.
+Every child is encouraged to do her best, to set her own targets with support from her teachers, to acknowledge her own progress, to be proud of herself, to recognise her personal strengths and weaknesses and not to compare herself with her classmates: that is, to run her own best race.
+Everyone is treated as an individual, and valued for her own self.
+The girls’ talents are celebrated, whether these are academic, musical, linguistic, artistic, dramatic or sporting.
+Girls at Bute House are ready to “have a go”, to stretch their boundaries and to try new experiences.
+The girls are not afraid of failure and are confident about reflecting on how to approach something in a different way if they have not succeeded the first time.

 What is the end result?

-Secondary school Heads often remark upon their willingness to 'have a go’ because they are not afraid to fail and it is often a Bute House girl who is willing to put up her hand in those first weeks at secondary school when everything is rather daunting and often a Bute House girl who encourages others to step up to a challenge.
+Secondary school Heads often remark very positively about Bute House girls, citing their enthusiasm, kindness, courage and humour.
+It is often a Bute House girl who is willing to put up her hand in those first weeks at secondary school, when everything is rather daunting, and often a Bute House girl who encourages others to step up to a challenge.

-The girls here are also very kind to each other.
-There are occasional disputes and upsets, of course, but this philosophy enables them to genuinely value, like and respect each other.
-It also makes for an extremely happy atmosphere which visitors comment on as soon as they come through the doors - it is, in fact, tangible.
+The girls here are very kind to each other.
+There are occasional disputes and upsets, of course, but our philosophy enables them to genuinely value, like and respect each other and to celebrate their differences.
+It also makes for an extremely happy atmosphere which visitors comment on as soon as they come through the doors – it is, in fact, tangible.

-*Girls being prepared for external examinations are of course shown how mark schemes work, undertake various timed tests, are familiar with various styles of examination paper and taught exam technique but always within our philosophy of no undue academic pressure or comparisons with others.
+*Girls being prepared for external examinations are of course shown how mark schemes work, undertake various timed tests (online and paper tests), are familiarised with various styles of examination paper and taught exam technique but always within our philosophy of no undue academic pressure, or comparisons with others.